 - MDC – Multi-Disciplinary Breast Clinic

-- Look Good, Feel Better – Sponsored by Valley Medical Center and the American Cancer Society, this program meets the special needs of women going through cancer treatment.
+- Look Good, Feel Better – This program meets the special needs of women going through cancer treatment.
 Topics cover skin and hair care, hair loss, cosmetics, wigs and nutrition.

 - Oncology RN Navigators – Help coordinate treatments and provide one number to call with questions or concerns.

 - Social Workers – Help patients and families find needed resources at the hospital and throughout the community.

 - Financial Coordinators – Assist with finding available resources to address financial concerns.

 - Registered Dietitian – Promotes good health through proper diet.
 Our dietitian will work with patients to develop a therapeutic diet to aid in the treatment of disease, provide nutrition assessment, interventions and counseling for individuals—and their loved ones—undergoing treatment.

 - Research and Clinical Trials – View patient eligibility for available clinical trials.
 Works with providers and patients to enroll, support and track patients in trials.